 Some are usually used for number comparisons:

-    The Crosses Above operator needs some additional explanation.
-This operator is frequently used when testing for a technical signal.
-It basically means that the expression on the left has just crossed above the expression on the right: yesterday it was below, and today it is above.
+The Crosses Above operator (“x”) is frequently used when testing for a technical signal.
+Essentially, it means that the expression on the left has just crossed above the expression on the right; yesterday it was below, but today it is above.
 Here's a very simple example:

 [close x 5]

-    This clause is testing for stocks whose closing value has just crossed above $5 today.
-This means that yesterday the stock's value was below $5, and today it is above $5.
+This clause is testing for stocks whose closing value crossed above $5 on the day it is run.
+To put it simply, this means that yesterday the stock's value was below $5, while today it is above $5.

-    Note: we do not have a “Crosses Below” operator, because you can easily accomplish the same thing by using the “Crosses Above” operator with the positions of the two expressions switched.
+Note: We do not have a “Crosses Below” operator, as you can easily accomplish the same thing by using the “Crosses Above” operator with the positions of the two expressions switched.
 Building on our example above, if you wanted to test for the closing price crossing below $5, you would use the following clause:

 [5 x close]

 If $5 has just crossed above the close, then that means that the close has just crossed below $5.